 New York, New York

-I lead a cross-disciplinary team to manifest cutting-edge research into the real-world.
-This involves directly engaging with messy project realities, high-level goals, compromises, and ultimately opportunities inherent in prototype demonstrations.
+Leads a cross-disciplinary team to manifest cutting-edge research into real-world applications.
+This involves directly engaging with messy project realities, strategic objectives, design constraints, and opportunities inherent in prototype demonstrations.

 I've initiated and delivered on a number of projects.
 My goal is always to strive for clarity, synthesizing complex topics into actionable steps of the "what" and the "how."